JakubRoss/RestaurantAPI/README.md

 ﻿# Web API Project:<p/>Very Simple Restaurant Managment System

-This project building on **.NET 6**, using for Human Resource Management for IT Company.
+This project building on **.NET 6**, using for simple restaurant Management.

 ## Technologies